ArchFrosty/tasm-shenanigans/README.md

 Some easy assembly code.
-It can open and display a file, rename a file and search and replace string a file.
+It can open and display a file, rename a file and search and replace string in a file.
 This is TASM assembly so it needs to be compiled in DOSBOX with TASM.

 **The only reason this repository is public is for easy sharing with friends and hope that this code or snippet of it